Websites in the AI Era: Stability, Security, and Maintenance

 • a validation filter for Google and AI systems.

-Serious issues rarely originate from design or content.
+Serious issues do not originate from design or content.
 They arise from:

 • infrastructure,